 If you have been laid off or suspect a layoff is coming, the Edmonton debt counsellors at Fox-Miles & Associates Inc. Licensed Insolvency Trustee is here to help you.
 We specialize in relieving financial distress by providing helpful financial advice from compassionate, qualified credit counsellors.
 Contact our offices today to schedule your free consultation to talk about the ways we can help.

 DEBT HELP EDMONTON: TIPS FOR FINANCIALLY SURVIVING A LAYOFF

 The thought of being laid off is a frightening one.
 Even a temporary layoff can have disastrous financial repercussions, particularly if you did not know the layoff was coming.

 Alternatively, a consumer proposal may be best for you.
-Essentially, a consumer proposal is a process through which you and your creditors come to an agreement that arranges for partial payments of debts you owe pursuant to a set payment schedule.
-If you are considering debt consolidation or submitting a consumer proposal, contact us today to discuss the pros and cons of these debt management options and to get advice on which is best for you.
+Essentially, a consumer proposal is a process through which you and your creditors come to an agreement that arranges for partial payments of debts you owe according to a set payment schedule.
+If you are considering debt consolidation or submitting a consumer proposal, contact us today to discuss the pros and cons of these debt management options and get advice on which is best for you.